johnie/treadmill.js/README.md

 **No hate.
 This will be improved.**

-> Make your website feel infinite.
+> Make your website feel endless.

 ## Install